-- A. To have a pre-hearing conference with the Director of Student Development or designee. - B. To have written notice of the violation(s) and an outline of rights prior to an Informal Administrative Resolution or a Formal Student Conduct Hearing.
-In the event that additional violations are brought, a further written notice must be forwarded to the student. - C. To review all available information, documents, exhibits, and a list of witnesses that may testify against them.

-- D. To review possible sanctions if they are found guilty or claim responsibility for the alleged violation(s). - E. To elect not to appear at the hearing.
-The hearing is then conducted in the student's absence without prejudice. - F. To be assisted by any advisor (limit of one) that is a member of the BRTC Community (student, faculty, or staff) and may not be an attorney.
-The advisor must be willing to accept the student's request to advise them during the student conduct hearing process.
-If the student can't find a willing advisor and wishes to have advisor representation, one will be assigned by the Director of Student Development upon request by the student.
-The complainant and/or the respondent are responsible for presenting his or her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing. - G. Unless the student waives all or part of the notice, the formal hearing will not be held fewer than five (5) business days from the date of the original charge communication.
+- To have an informal student conduct proceeding with the Director of Student Development or designee. - To have written notice of the violation(s) and an outline of rights prior to administering an Informal Administrative Resolution.
+In the event that additional violations are brought, a further written notice must be forwarded to the student. - To review all available information, documents, exhibits, and a list of witnesses. - To review the chosen sanction for the alleged violation(s). - To elect not to appear at the informal student conduct proceeding.
+The chosen sanction will be administered and placed in the student's administrative file. - To be assisted by any advisor (limit of one) who is a member of the BRTC Community (student, faculty, or staff) and may not be an attorney.
+The advisor must be willing to accept the student's request to advise them during the informal student conduct proceeding.